This article was updated in September 2018. Click here for an extensive overview of all Windows 10 Servicing related

 A few months back, we wrote an article about the Windows 10 Servicing Upgrade and Update Timeline.
 If you have not had a chance to read it yet, I highly recommend you do.
 Within a few days of publishing, we received an overwhelmingly positive response!
 Now, it is being read by more than thousands of IT professionals every month.

 Why?
-Because Microsoft's strategy around its Windows 10 servicing options is causing some anxiety: Enterprise IT admins are asking themselves how they can keep up with the fast cadence of enforced new upgrades every six months.
+Because Microsoft's strategy around its Windows 10 servicing options is causing some anxiety: Enterprise IT admins are asking themselves how they can keep up with the fast cadence of enforced new upgrades every six to twelve months.
 Because every newly released upgrade can be categorized as a mini-Windows migration, many are scratching their heads wondering if they ever will do anything else again.

 Juriba's Enterprise IT Transformation Management Tool, Dashworks, has helped ready more than six million assets for successful migrations — so, you could say we have some experience in helping IT professionals to manage their enterprise Windows migrations.
 I am telling you this because I want you to know it is going to be much more manageable with smaller and much more frequent updates than it has ever been.
 Moreover, today, I want to show you how.

 Let's have a look at the Work Breakdown Structure (WBS) for a regular Windows 10 migration.
 Below, you can see the steps it takes to upgrade tens or even hundreds of thousands of users from Windows 7 to Windows 10:

 Now, let's have a look at how a project would look if you already rolled out Windows 10, and now you have to move everyone onto the latest version.
 Since every upgrade will be like a mini Windows 10 migration, you will have to go through the same manual process every time.
 However, if you deploy an IT Transformation Management Tool like Dashworks, you can minimize your workload significantly by creating a repeatable and cloneable project framework.

 Here is how the Windows Servicing upgrade process looks step-by-step: